omarmohsen/katacoda-scenarios-1/jenkins-scenario/step10.md

 Then do the following to create a Jenkins credentials:
+1- Go to `Dashboard` from the left panel.

-1- Click `Manage Jenkins` from the left panel.
+2- Click `Manage Jenkins` from the left panel.

-2- Under `security` section, click `Manage Credentials`.
+3- Under `security` section, click `Manage Credentials`.

-3- Click any domain in the `Domain` column.
+4- Click on (global) domain in the `Domain` column.

-4- On the top left, click `Add Credentials`.
+5- On the top left, click `Add Credentials`.

 5- For `Kind`, select `Username and Password`